omurozgunlu/Object-Tracking-Drone/README.md

 # ObjectTracking
-This project is about tracking chosen objects written in python2 and for educational purposes only.
+This project is about tracking chosen objects with a quadcopter